 Unable to get pregnant is female infertility.
-Female infertility includes problems with damage in cervix, damage to Fallopian tubes or Uterus, Ovulation.
-Age is also the major factor that contribute to infertility because as a woman age increases, her fertility naturally tends to decrease.
+Female infertility includes problems with damage in the cervix, damage to Fallopian tubes or Uterus, Ovulation.
+Age is also the major factor that contributes to infertility because as a woman age increases, her fertility naturally tends to decrease.

-Some of the known causes which strengthens the chance of Ovulation disorders are following :-
+Some of the known causes which strengthen the chance of Ovulation disorders are the following :

-Some of the known causes that damages the fallopian tubes or uterus can be following:
+Some of the known causes that damage the fallopian tubes or uterus can be the following:

 Healthcare providers may use one or more of the following medical tests/exams to evaluate fertility:

-c) An endometrial biopsy to evaluate the lining of uterus.
+- An endometrial biopsy to evaluate the lining of the uterus.

-e) Laparoscopy- In this laproscope is inserted into the abdomen that enables the doctor to view the condition of ovaries, uterus and to look for blockage in fallopian tube, adhesions or scar tissue.
+- Laparoscopy.
+In this laparoscopy is inserted into the abdomen that enables the doctor to view the condition of ovaries, uterus and to look for blockage in the fallopian tube, adhesions or scar tissue.

-i) In vitro fertilization (IVF) is the most common ART technique used in infertility.
+- In vitro fertilization (IVF) is the most common ART technique used in infertility.
 IVF involves multiple mature eggs from a woman by stimulation and retrieval and fertilizing them with a man’s sperm in a lab, and implanting the embryos in the uterus.

 Other techniques which are sometimes used in an IVF cycle, such as:

-d) Have annual check ups with your GYN once you are sexually active.
+- Have annual checkups with your GYN once you are sexually active.

 A person must consult to doctor if the following cases are happening to him: